LIU-FAYANG/ROSBAG-DATA-EXTRACTION/README.md

 Data Normalization:
 Divide x_center and width by image width(1024), y_center and height by image height(768).

+***image width and height might be different for different rosbag, depend on the image extracted from the bag file.

 The prepared dataset can refer to the DATA.csv file inside csv_to_txt folder.

 Code: